top of page

 Aloha!

-With all that Hawaii has to offer, planning a vacation there can be overwhelming.
+I've visited Hawaii eight times (and counting!), experiencing all the islands and many of the activities.
+I take time during each stay to tour all the top resorts, so I have personal knowledge and strong relationships across all the islands.
+With all that Hawaii has to offer, I understand that planning a vacation there can be overwhelming.
 That's where I come in.
-As a Certified Hawaii Destination Specialist and frequent visitor myself, I can help you determine which islands to visit, secure the best lodging to meet your needs (at the best price!), and work with my local experts to curate top adventures as well as "off-the-beaten-path" gems to help you build the vacation of your dreams!ā
+I can help you determine which islands to visit, secure the best lodging to meet your needs (with the best price and perks!), and work with my local experts to curate top adventures as well as "off-the-beaten-path" gems to build the vacation of your dreams!

 Which Island(s) Should I Visit?